GCB Summer Fellowship Program:

 2015 Program Dates: May 18, 2015 – July 24, 2015

 Announcing our annual 10-week Interdisciplinary Genome Sciences Summer Fellowship Program for undergraduates!

 This program is intended for rising sophomores and juniors, to enable further development of knowledge and research skills through faculty-mentored research projects.
 Join the more than 100 students who have spent their summers with us, many of whom have continued participating in research and have gone on to pursue further education and training in science and research.

 Program Overview and Eligibility

-Research in the Institute for Genome Sciences & Policy (IGSP) ranges from cutting-edge genome science, technology and their applications, to the study of the ethical, legal, social and personal consequences of genome science and technology for virtually every facet of human activity.
-The IGSP Summer Fellowship Program is open to students from 4-year US colleges and universities who have successfully completed (or are currently enrolled in) at least one biological sciences course.
-The IGSP program is designed for current freshmen and sophomores -- even those with no prior research experience -- to work with them as they develop a passion for research, engage in ongoing research projects and gain an appreciation for the value of open-ended, student-initiated research.
+Research opportunities in the GCB program include a wide range of topics in genomic and computational biology.
+For details, see faculty webpages at genome.duke.edu.
+The GCB Summer Fellowship Program is open to Duke students in the Classes of 2017 and 2018 who have successfully completed (or are currently enrolled in) at least one biological sciences course.
+The GCB program is designed for rising sophomores and juniors -- even those with no prior research experience -- to work with them as they develop a passion for research, engage in ongoing research projects and gain an appreciation for the value of open-ended, student-initiated research.

-We especially encourage women and individuals from minority groups to apply.
-Students will be selected for the program based on their academic record, application responses and letters of recommendation.
-Applicants should indicate whether they are interested in a laboratory science or policy fellowship on the application.
+We especially encourage women and individuals from underrepresented minority groups to apply.
+Students will be selected for the program based on their academic record, application responses, and letters of recommendation.

 Stipend and Housing